Ajay110702/Chat-App/README.md

 6)Context API for state management

 Run Locally (development):-

 #Start backend (development)
 from /backend
 npm run dev
  or
 nodemon server.js

-This should start Express on http://localhost:5000 (or your configured PORT) and host the Socket.io server.
+This will start Express on http://localhost:5000  and host the Socket.io server.

 #Start frontend (development)
 from /frontend